enotodden/turboredis/doc/index.rst

 TurboRedis
 ======================================

-TurboRedis is a Redis library for the blazing fast Turbo.Lua web/networking library.
+TurboRedis is an asynchronous Redis library for the blazing fast Turbo.Lua web/networking library.

 .. highlight:: lua